-To help you with your diffuse axonal injury recovery, we’re covering everything you need to know about these injuries, including the best treatment approaches.
+To help through your diffuse axonal injury recovery, we’re covering everything you need to know about these injuries, including the most effective treatment approaches.

-Doctors call this axonal shearing.
-This shearing disrupts the messages that neurons send, resulting in loss of function.
+Doctors call this type of injury axonal shearing.
+The tearing of the axons disrupts the messages that neurons send, leading to a loss of function.

-Because most diffuse axonal injuries result in only microscopic tears, they can be hard to detect on an MRI.
+Because most diffuse axonal injuries result in microscopic tears, damage can be difficult to detect with imaging.

-Any strong shaking or quick acceleration can lead to axonal shearing.
-Some of the most common causes of this are:
+Any strong shaking, quick acceleration, or blunt injury can lead to axonal shearing.
+Some of the most common causes of diffuse axonal injury include:

 - Car accidents